 ANU Climate Update 2019 will present an overview of how our climate is changing and how we are responding to these changes in Australia and around the world.
-You'll hear from experts, practitioners and leading commentators from across ANU and throughout Australia.
+You'll hear from experts, practitioners, regulators and leading commentators from across ANU and throughout Australia.

 Part 1 will summarise the latest climate research, including a snapshot of newly released data on how our climate changed in 2018, and a focus on fire and coral reefs.